cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.2.1v1 instructions:
 Identify any approved senders specific to your agency.
-Additionally, see [External DNS records required for SPF](https://learn.microsoft.com/en-us/microsoft-365/enterprise/external-domain-name-system-records?view=o365-worldwide#external-dns-records-required-for-spf) for inclusions required for Microsoft to be able to send email on behalf of your domain.
+Additionally, see [External DNS records required for SPF](https://learn.microsoft.com/en-us/microsoft-365/enterprise/external-domain-name-system-records?view=o365-worldwide#external-dns-records-required-for-spf) for inclusions required for Microsoft to send email on behalf of your domain.

 #### MS.EXO.2.2v1 instructions:
 SPF is not configured through the Exchange admin center, but rather via